-Circling Europe’s facilitators and coaches are guides in a journey of presence, connection, and aliveness.
+Circling Europe’s leaders and coaches are guides in a journey of presence, connection, and aliveness.
 We do not prescribe choices or actions.
-We are not psychotherapists (although we love psychotherapy and highly recommend it); we do not see you as being in a therapeutic relationship with our facilitators.
+We do not see you as being in a therapeutic relationship with our facilitators.
 We work in the present moment, assuming wholeness that can include greater wholeness, exploring connection, staying mindful to notice the cost of reality choices and labels that too easily lead to misunderstanding or pathologizing.
 We bring a fresh set of eyes to what is happening, with the aim of understanding how updating our beliefs about what is happening can update our reality.

 Circling and Surrendered Leadership:

 The Structure and Expectations of Leadership

 You may have specific expectations about what a leader should do, or what a practice group should look like and include.
 We may not follow these expectations, partially because we may not know what they are (and you may not either!).
 Some examples are: